BMR Calculator (Basal Metabolic Rate)

 1. Mifflin-St Jeor Equation

 Introduced in 1990, this is widely considered the most accurate formula for the general population today.
-It is the default setting for this calculator.
+It is the default setting for this calculator because it tends to differ from actual resting metabolic rate by less than 10% for most people.

 2. Revised Harris-Benedict Equation

 Originally created in 1919 and revised in 1984, this was the gold standard for decades.
-It tends to be slightly less accurate for modern body compositions but remains a popular benchmark.
+It tends to overestimate calorie needs slightly for modern, more sedentary populations but remains a popular benchmark for comparison.

 3. Katch-McArdle Formula

 Unlike the other two, this formula accounts for lean body mass.
-If you know your body fat percentage, this is often the most accurate method for athletes or individuals with high muscle mass.
+If you know your body fat percentage, this is often the most accurate method for athletes or individuals with high muscle mass, as it doesn't penalize you for weighing more due to muscle.

 5 Factors That Influence Your BMR